mathewbishop/fiberglass/Fiberglass_README.md

 # Fiberglass

-A modification of Chris Miles' (chris.miles.e@gmail.com) Glass (glass-isc-dhcp) web UI for ISC DHCP that includes user authentication.
+`Fiberglass` is a modification of Chris Miles' (chris.miles.e@gmail.com) Glass (glass-isc-dhcp) web UI for ISC DHCP that includes user authentication.

 # Overview